 Last October, the company joined forces with Dell Computer Corp., Iomega Corp., Quantum Corp. and Xtore Extreme Storage Solutions to prove that its technology works.
 The group demonstrated a 47T byte NAS array running at speeds more than 2G bit/sec.

 The demonstration, called "test to scale," was created using standard NAS devices from Dell, Iomega, Quantum and Xtore Extreme Storage Solutions, with Z-force file switches utilizing standard 1 gigabit Ethernet local area networks.

-Z-force said that if purchased separately, the systems included in the Z-force test-to-scale demonstration would have cost
+Z-force said that if purchased separately, the systems included in the Z-force test-to-scale demonstration would have cost close to $750,000.

 The cost comparison between a large NAS array and a storage area network (SAN) of comparable size could be a compelling argument, one analyst said, but there might be a drawback to having such a large NAS file system, namely performance degradation.

 "There is no question that users are drawn to the simplicity of NAS, especially if you're dealing with large single files like images or drawings," said John Webster, founder and senior analyst for Data Mobility Group Inc., based in Nashua, N.H. "[Z-force] could be looking at some very big storage customers."